Harsimar2000/Harsimar2000/readme.md

 - **[Profanity Check API](https://profanity-check.vercel.app/)**: An API for detecting profane language using **semantic search** for accurate content moderation.
 - **[Security Header Checker](https://github.com/Harsimar2000/security-header-checker)**: **Applied OWASP Secure Headers guidelines to build a lightweight Python CLI** that scans any URL, inspects its HTTP response headers and highlights missing or weak protections (CSP, HSTS, X-Frame-Options, etc.).
 The tool produces an actionable report in seconds, helping dev teams plug security gaps before release.
+- **[Chatpate Events](https://chatpateevents.ca)**: Built and maintain chatpateevents.ca, a modern, responsive event site for our community group, using Next.js, TypeScript, Tailwind, and shadcn UI with ticketing (Tixtree), SEO/OG, and analytics.

 ## 📫 Let's Connect!